nagyrobi/esp32-evse-docs/docs/20-software/AT-Commands.md

 ```

 !!! note
-    When ESP32-EVSE is set to be `available=0` it doesn't mean that state will always be F. Error can override the state to E.
+    When ESP32-EVSE is set to be `available=0` it doesn't mean that state will always be `F`.
+Error can override the state to `E`.

 ### AT+REQAUTH